Sigulda Castle: History

-In 1934 the castle was acquired by the Latvian Press Society.
+In 1934, the castle was acquired by the Latvian Press Society.
 From 1936 to 1937, major reconstruction work was done under the leadership of architect August Birkhans.
-Building plans were completely re-drawn.
+Building plans were completely redrawn.
 The overlooking tower was heightened, the terrace around the building was expanded and a new balcony was added to the second floor.
 Inside, a new modern-age interior design was installed.
 It became the most notable example of national modern design in the Baltic region.
 Many famous artists of that time such as Niklāvs Strunke, Pēteris Ozoliņš, Kārlis Sūniņš, and Vilhelms Vasariņš took part in creating it.
 Pictures of the castle were found in French art magazines as the press at the time would report.
 The Writers Castle became a popular visitor's destination after the renovation.

 In 1938, the monument of Atis Kronvalds, made by Teodors Zalkalns, was unveiled at the front of the New Castle.
 Atis Kronvalds was a teacher and a publicist and helped initiate the second wave of the New Latvian movement.

 During World War II, the New Castle was used as a headquarters for the Nord division of the German army.
 After the war, the USSR Council of Ministers made it a recreation house for high state officials.
 In 1953, the Health Department of the Latvian SSR established the Sigulda rehabilitation center which was in operation until the restoration of Latvian independence.

 From 1993 through 2002, the New Castle held the Sigulda City council and then, beginning in 2003, the Sigulda District Council.

-Next to the New Castle, there is a yellow house known as the Summer Castle.
+Next to the New Castle, there is a yellow house called the Summer Castle.
 It was built at the turn of the 18th or 19th century in the style of classicism.
 The elongated wooden house was built by a master-builder from Cēsis, a man called the last of the Livs of Vidzeme, Mārcis Sārums.
-Initially, Kropotkin's family used the building as a personal orthodox church after the completion of the New Castle in 1881.
+Kropotkin's family initially used the building as a personal orthodox church after the completion of the New Castle in 1881.
 Services were held by the orthodox priest of Ledurga parish.
 The building also came under reconstruction when the Writers and Journalists Union obtained ownership and remodelled it to become a boarding-house.